Eileen’s Story

 And this is a photo of us scuba diving this summer, one month into the GAPS Diet.
 We had planned the trip a year in advance and chose not to cancel.
 We drove from NC to FL, carrying a cooler of food with us, and renting a condo with a kitchen, so that I could stay on the diet.
 Although the healing had begun, I was still experiencing flares, and the road trip was difficult.
 At the same time, we both needed to experience something beyond my illness.
 Scuba diving with sea turtles was on our “life list”, and it was worth the struggle, to experience this wonder and joy:

-author scuba diving with sea turtle
+Eileen and her husband scuba diving with a sea turtle

 Advice from a Sea Turtle: